 Behind the door, the austerity continues.

 Evermore concrete, forbidding and cold.
 Solitary beams of light fall through a single skylight onto the altar.
 A massive cross, glowing, hangs menacingly behind.

 And yet, rather than oppressive the atmosphere is strangly soothing.
 Although the building bares resemblance to a dystopian sci-fi bunker rather than a house of worship, its simplicity carries an unsuspected serenity.
 Calmness reigns within these walls.

 Even as an atheist, I must admit, there resides an odd spiritual sensation amidst the concrete.

 A church unlike any I have seen before.

 From the city centre follow the V Proleterske brigade (Podgorica’s main street) towards the train tracks (to the east).
 After around 10min, you should spot an underpass.
-Walk through and continue until you reach the round about on the other side.
-Now turn left.
-You will find the church on your left-hand side after roughly 300 metres.
+Walk through and continue until you reach the roundabout on the other side.

 Turn left.
 After roughly 300 metres, the church will be on your left-hand side.